-Views of responsible officials and planned corrective actions: The District's management will ensure the excess fund balance is considered when preparing next year's school budget.
-The District anticipates to use a portion of fund balance to balance the budget and keep the tax levy increase at 0%.
+Views of responsible officials and planned corrective actions: The District reviews fund balance projections quarterly to ensure excess fund balance is considered when preparing the subsequent year's budget and in reviewing reserve balances.
+The District anticipates using a portion of fund balance to balance the budget and keep the taxy levy increase minimal or at 0%.